Ezzo0/Simple-Garbage-Collector/README.md

 # Simple Garbage Collector using my Own Malloc

 First we are going to talk about malloc, then the garbage collector using mark and sweep.
-So, let's dive into the realm of memory.
+So, get a deep breath cause we will dive into the realm of memory.

 ## My Malloc

 Setting aside initial considerations, the function signature of malloc is as follows: `void *malloc(size_t size);` This function requires a specified number of bytes as input and provides a pointer to a memory block of that particular size as output.
 There are a number of ways we can implement this.
-We're going to arbitrarily choose to use sbrk.
+We're going to arbitrarily choose to use [sbrk](https://man7.org/linux/man-pages/man2/sbrk.2.html).
 The OS reserves stack and heap space for processes and sbrk lets us manipulate the heap.
 `sbrk(0)` returns a pointer to the current top of the heap, while `sbrk(x)` increments the heap size by x and returns a pointer to the previous top of the heap.

 ![memory_layout](https://open4tech.com/wp-content/uploads/2017/04/Memory_Layout.jpg)